dogrush/dogrush.github.io/_pages/about.md

   - /about.html
 ---

 I am a Professor at Beihang University.
-My research focuses on intelligent computing systems, hardware security, and AI architectures.
+My research focuses on intelligent computing systems, emerging computer architectures, and ML/AI infrastructure.
+I lead the Computational Intelligence research group (CI-Lab) in Beihang University.
+Our group is dedicated to advancing the frontiers of intelligent computing through innovative research and development.
+We explore a wide range of topics including machine learning systems, large language model (LLM) infrastructure, and systems for embodied intelligence.

+## Academic and Work Experience

+- 2024.11-Present Professor, School of Computer Science and Engineering, Beihang University, Beijing, China
+- 2016.02-2024.11 Associate Professor, School of Computer Science and Engineering, Beihang University, Beijing, China
+- 2015.11-2016.01 Postdoc, Electrical and Computer Engineering, University of Pittsburgh, Pennsyvasia, PA, USA
+- 2013.09-2014.06 Research Intern, Intel Labs China, Beijing, China
+- 2009.09-2014.07 PhD, Computer Science, Tsinghua University, Beijing, China

 ## Research Interests

 - Intelligent computing systems and architectures
-- ML / LLM systems and infrastructure
+- ML/LLM systems and infrastructure
 - Systems for embodied intelligence

 ## News

-- [2025.09] Paper accepted to *IEEE TCAS-I*.
-- [2025.06] Invited talk at DAC 2025.
+- [2025.11] Invited talk on *CCF DAC 2025*.
+- [2025.10] One journal paper accepted by *TC*.
+- [2025.09] One journal paper accepted by *TCAD*, and two conference papers accepted by *ICCD* and *ASP-DAC*.
+- [2025.08] Our LLM research project is approved by NSFC funding.
-- [2025.04] Paper accepted by *MICRO 2025*.
+- [2025.06] One Paper accepted by *DAC 2025*.